tibor309/edge/README.md

 # 🌊 Microsoft Edge Beta
-This is the [beta][msedge-insider] version of the edge browser.
-This version is updated every two weeks!
+This is the [beta edition][msedge-insider] of the edge browser.
+This version is updated every every month!

 ## Setup
-To use this version, change the docker image tag to `beta`.
+To use this edition, change the docker image tag to `beta`.
 You can read more about setup options on the [main page][main].
-**Note: This image is only compatibile with the amd64 archiecture!**

 [msedge-insider]: https://www.microsoft.com/en-us/edge/download/insider